 Risks Associated with Business Collaborations and Corporate Acquisitions

-- The Olympus Group has built long-term strategic partnerships with advanced enterprises in the industry on technologies and product development.
-If the Group can no longer maintain such partnerships due to occurrence of a financial or any other business-related problem or change of its goals, the business activities of the Group may be adversely affected.
+The Olympus Group has built long-term strategic partnerships with leading enterprises in connection with technologies, product development, sales and marketing.
+If we fail to maintain such partnerships due to reasons such as occurrence of financial or any other business-related issues or change of our or their strategies, our business activities may be adversely affected.

-- The Olympus Group may acquire a business enterprise in order to expand its business.
-If the Group is unable to integrate the acquired business in line with the Group's management strategy or utilize management resources in an efficient manner as to the existing business or the acquired business, the Group’s business may be adversely affected or its business performances and financial position may be adversely affected due to impairment of goodwill, loss on business sale or liquidation resulting from business restructuring and the like, or other related expenses.
+The Olympus Group may acquire a business enterprise in order to expand its business.
+If the Olympus Group fails to integrate the acquired business in line with its corporate strategy or to utilize the existing business or the acquired business in an efficient manner, Olympus Group’s business may be adversely affected, or its business performances and financial position may be adversely affected due to impairment of goodwill, loss on sale of business or liquidation resulting and the like, or other related expenses.

-- The Olympus Group holds investment securities and other such instruments for policy investment purposes which include facilitating business alliances.
-As such, the Group's business performance and financial position could be adversely affected under a situation involving considerable volatility with respect to stock prices and valuations of such investments brought about by developments that include market fluctuations and changes in the financial position of entities targeted for investment.
+The Olympus Group holds investment securities for business purposes which include facilitating business alliances.
+As such, our business performance and financial position could be adversely affected under some situations involving considerable volatility with respect to stock prices and valuations of such investments brought about by developments that include market fluctuations and changes in the financial position of entities targeted for investment.